No results for ""

 Overview

-This guide explains how LaunchDarkly partners can use the integration framework to build an audit log event hook integration.
-By the end of this guide, you as a LaunchDarkly partner should have the information you need to create an audit log events hook integration that LaunchDarkly sends whenever an event happens inside of LaunchDarkly.
+This guide explains how LaunchDarkly partners can use the integration framework to build a change history event hook integration.
+By the end of this guide, you as a LaunchDarkly partner should have the information you need to create a change history events hook integration that LaunchDarkly sends whenever an event happens inside of LaunchDarkly.

-Each of these events results in an event being published to LaunchDarkly's audit log.
+Each of these events results in an event being published to LaunchDarkly's change history.
 You can use this capability to send data to or trigger an event in another service.

-Every resource you change in LaunchDarkly generates an associated audit log entry.
+Every resource you change in LaunchDarkly generates an associated change history entry.
 Your integration can transform these events into a format that a POST endpoint can receive.
 Your team can configure the POST endpoint when they set up the integration.

 To build an integration, make sure you meet the prerequisites.
 Then follow the steps outlined on the Getting started page.